Note

 Access to this page requires authorization.
 You can try changing directories.

-After configuring billing and usage options for Data Security Investigations (preview) and assigning permissions to analysts in your organization that manage investigations, the next step is to create and manage an investigation for collection and analysis activities.
+After configuring billing and usage options for Data Security Investigations (preview) and assigning permissions to analysts in your organization that manage investigations, create and manage an investigation for collection and analysis activities.

 Investigations dashboard

-The Investigations dashboard allows you to quickly see the investigations in your organization that you have access to, the description of the investigations, and important information associated with each investigation.
+The Investigations dashboard lets you quickly see the investigations in your organization that you have access to, the description of the investigations, and important information associated with each investigation.

 - Name: The name of the investigation.
-The investigations name must be unique in your organization.
+The investigation name must be unique in your organization.

 - Description: The description of the investigation entered when the case was created.